Romeo & Juliet (2013 film): Production

 Ed Westwick was the first actor to read the script.
 In April 2011, Hailee Steinfeld was said to be in talks for the lead role as Juliet.
 Owing to Steinfeld's age, changes had to be made.
 Director Carlo Carlei explained, "There was a lovemaking scene that included nudity for the married Romeo and Juliet.
 This script was written with a 20-year-old actress in mind.
 As soon as Hailee Steinfeld was cast, all nudity and lovemaking were excised from the script.
 It will be romantic and age-appropriate for a 14-year-old."
 In June 2011 Douglas Booth was cast as Romeo, beating 300 other actors.
 Paul Wesley had been offered the role of Count Paris, but it was announced in February 2012 that Tom Wisdom would play him.

 Principal photography started on 3 February 2012 in Italy.
 The film was shot in various locations in Italy, including the Villa Farnese, Caprarola (not at the main villa, which is a museum, but at the "Casino" or "Casina del piacere" in the gardens).
 The loggia of the casino served as Juliet's balcony.
 Its columns were decorated with artificial greenery and roses on supports which Romeo used to climb up.
 The casina's southern garden staircase with water cascade (catena d'acqua) and fountain at the bottom were used in the scene of Romeo and Juliet's separation at dawn.
 The monastery scenes were filmed at the Monastery of San Benedetto.
 Other scenes were shot in Mantua, at Cinecittà, and in Verona.
 The first pictures of the set were posted on the website of the Italian newspaper Gazzetta di Mantova on 14 February 2012.

-In May 2012 whilst during production, Austrian Jewellery company Swarovski joined the 2013 adapatation of the movie as its launched its production arm Swarovski Entertainment and would serve as production company of the 2013 adaptation.
+In May 2012 while during production, Austrian Jewellery company Swarovski joined the 2013 adaptation of the movie as its launched its production arm Swarovski Entertainment and would serve as production company of the 2013 adaptation.